 Our work on molecular nanotopology

 Manipulating the topology of molecules represents an extremely appealing perspective for chemists.
 Topology is a powerful way to control precisely the three−dimensional conformational state of molecules and to generate new functions that would be inaccessible otherwise.
-Chemists have long been attracted to the challenge of synthesizing molecules with complex topologies, namely knots (composed of one ring) and links (composed of two rings or more).
+Chemists have long been attracted to the challenge of synthesising molecules with complex topologies, namely knots (composed of one ring) and links (composed of two rings or more).
 Although considerable efforts have been invested to enable the synthesis of knotted molecules, they remain extremely difficult to produce and their properties are still unexplored.

 Synthesizing molecular knots and links

 Conventional approaches to the synthesis of complex knots mostly rely on metal-templation.
 In our lab, we have developed an innovative strategy that uses the hydrophobic effect to drive the formation of knots and links in water.
-In this strategy, simple amphiphilic building blocks composed of large planar aromatic moieties spontaneously self-assemble into knots and links in water to minimize the hydrophobic surface area exposed to the environment.
+In this strategy, simple amphiphilic building blocks composed of large planar aromatic moieties spontaneously self-assemble into knots and links in water to minimise the hydrophobic surface area exposed to the environment.
 This work represents an important milestone because the syntheses are easy to implement, high-yielding and require minimum effort in terms of purification.

 Exploring the properties of knotted molecules